Alyssa Bermudez: Big Apple Diaries (2021)

 Big Apple Diaries (2021) was illustrated and written by Alyssa Bermudez.
 The comic style novel is based on her diaries when at age twelve, she experienced September 11 or 911 as a New York resident.
 As a child, Bermudez could not bring herself to write about 911 in her entries.
 Bermudez kept this silence within Big Apple Diaries to represent the confusion and utter shock a child experiences.
 Bermudez was in 8th grade.
 That day, her mother was working at a law firm new the twin towers, and her father was working in New Jersey.
 Bermudez remembers the smell of ashes after the towers collapsed and the shift of perspective on everyday issues.
 The book was written with the intention to represent the growth and change one experiences as a child after the September 11, 2001, attacks, such as putting a bigger effort in overcoming everyday issues.

 We Laugh Alike / Juntos Nos Reímos (2021)

 We Laugh Alike / Juntos Nos Reímos (2021) was written by Carmen T. Bernier-Grand and illustrated by Alyssa Bermudez.
 It is a book about two monolingual friend groups who speak English and Spanish encounter each other at a park.
 The book depicts how friendships can arise despite language barriers.

 Iveliz Explains It All (2022)

 Iveliz Explains It All (2022) is a novel written by Andrea Beatriz Arango and illustrated by Alyssa Bermudez.
 The book is about a 12-year-old Latina girl named Iveliz dealing with anxiety.
-Iveliz is known for getting into fights that has led to suspensions before.
+Iveliz is known for getting into fights that have led to suspensions before.
 The book takes place when Hurricane Maria devastates Puerto Rico.
-Ivelia's grandmother who has Alzheimer's moves in again.
-With the overwhelming atmosphere Ivelia's mental health worsens.
+Ivelia's grandmother, who has Alzheimer's, moves in again.
+With the overwhelming atmosphere, Ivelia's mental health worsens.